 The adult baselines were wrong, sending the downstream story awry.
 They sketched Ole as 1847-1903 vs. actual 1851-1903; his wife, Berith, as 1860-1887 vs. actual 1853-1887.
 Truth was found in various Parish Records of Nordland.
 Then Norway’s 1865 Census was a good reflection of those records.2 They married in 1874 and had the following children prior to emigrating: Henriette 1874, Mathias Berg 1876, Harald 1878, Marie 1880 and Einer 1882.2 Only their George was born in Wisconsin.3

-Once birth dates were properly established, correct individual emigration records were selected.
+Only when birth dates were correctly established, could individual emigration records be found.
 Ole left for Wisconsin in 1882.
 Berith, Harald, Marie and Einer followed in 1886; Henriette and Mathias, in 1887.2

 WHY THE STAGGER?